GGGErnest/ng-ui2qp/projects/ng-ui2qp/README.md

 ### Deserializers

 The deserializer is no more than an object which has two properties, a function and a type.
-It's used for transforming the values retrieved from the QPs (which are always string) to the right value expected by the Ui2QpFormControl its bind to.
+It's used for transforming the values retrieved from the QPs (which are always string) to the right value expected by the Ui2QpFormControl it's bind to.

 ```
 {